Hadamard property of the Unruh state for massless fermions on Kerr spacetime : the large $a$ case: Introduction

 The assumption of small angular momentum is an important shortcoming, since most black holes are expected to rotate rapidly, see \cite{An} and \cite{Th}.
 The restriction is used in \cite{GHW} to show the Hadamard property.
 For sufficiently small $a$, any geodesic in the black hole exterior $\MI$ (see Section \ref{secKerr} for the definition) either reaches the past black hole horizon or past null infinity or meets a region, where both vector fields which have been used to construct the Unruh state are timelike.
 For those geodesics who reach either the past black hole horizon or past null infinity, a refinement of a strategy of Moretti \cite{Mo}, see also \cite{Ho}, \cite{GW}, showing a Hadamard property from characteristic data was used.
 This argument works the same way in the large $a$ case.
 Yet, for large $a$ not all other geodesics meet a region where both relevant vector fields are timelike.

 In this note, we extend the result of \cite{GHW} to all subextreme values of the angular momentum $\abs{a}<M$.
 This requires a precise analysis of the situation on the backward/forward trapped set.
 The argument therefore only concerns the geodesic flow and should in principle apply also to other fields.
 Note, however, that in the case of the De Sitter Kerr metric other problems arise, in particular in the full range of angular momentum, it is up to today unknown if the wave equation has growing modes or not.
+It should be pointed out that the Unruh state in block I is constructed for massive charged Dirac fields on the Kerr-Newman metric in \cite{Ha}.
+This uses scattering results of \cite{Da}.
+As long as the field has no mass and charge we expect that the results of this paper, including the Hadamard property, continue to hold also on the Kerr-Newman metric.
+In the massive charged case, however, the geometric interpretation in terms of solutions of a characteristic Cauchy problem at infinity is expected to fail, and a new analysis would be required.
+Concerning the extreme case, let us mention the scattering results of Borthwick for the extreme De Sitter Kerr case \cite{Bo}.
+Similar results are expected to hold for the extreme Kerr case, but no geometric interpretation of the results is given in \cite{Bo}.
 We refer to \cite{GHW} for a full review of the literature.